 Server Customization

-Register a custom server feature
+Register a custom route

 The explanations here only refer to customizations that need coding.
 Other behavior can be customized using the JSON configuration files.